 Emergency Unemployment Insurance Stabilization and Access Act of 2020

 This Act proposes to expand unemployment benefits and would direct $1 billion in federal aid to state unemployment insurance programs in response to the recent spike in coronavirus-related layoffs and terminations.
 Eligible employees who are either diagnosed with COVID-19, or have lost their jobs due to the spread of the virus would not be required to certify that they are able, available and actively looking for work.

 If enacted, most employers will be impacted by the significant changes to employee leave benefits and unemployment insurance provided for in the Families First Coronavirus Response Act.
 While it is anticipated that the Senate will take prompt action, this bill has not been passed and key provisions are subject to change.
 But, employers should be aware of these imminent pending changes and should contact their CSG counsel to review their policies to ensure compliance with these new provisions immediately upon enactment.

 Chiesa Shahinian & Giantomasi PC will continue to track this legislation and provide updates.
-If you have any questions about implementing policies relating to this Act, COVID-19 and/or responding to employee concerns, please feel free to reach out to your CSG attorney or the authors listed here.
+If you have any questions about implementing policies relating to this Act, COVID-19 and/or responding to employee concerns, please feel free to reach out to your CSG attorney.

 For additional information pertaining to the coronavirus outbreak, please visit CSG’s COVID-19 Resource Center.